temporalio/documentation/kb/python-hello-world-query.md

 ### main()

 The following code snippet is similar to what we have used before.
-Add that to you application code.
+Add it to your application code.

 <details>
     <summary>async def main():</summary>